willh003/ovt/README.md

 Now, rviz should be running.
 To view the voxels:
 - Go to displays > global options > fixed frame, and change it from map to world
   - if world doesn't appear, this step was probably skipped

 - Go to "Add" (bottom left of RVIZ) > "By Topic", click on "MarkerArray" under "voxseg_marker_topic", and click "OK"

 - If you would like to define your own markers, just publish them to voxseg_marker_topic.
 They will render with nice colors in rviz
 - If you are using Voxseg, the voxels will be published as they are computed:
   - The rviz communication node is listening on 'voxseg_voxels_topic'.
 This is automatically published to after computations are performed
   - In order for class names to show up, it is important that they are published while the rviz communication node is running.
 Otherwise, every class will be labeled "undefined"
-- Limits: it starts getting pretty slow above 100x100x50 resolution (<1hz).
-It may be necessary to use a Marker.Cube_List for larger scenes
+- Limits: rviz starts getting pretty slow above 100x100x50 voxel grid resolution (<1hz).
+For larger scenes, check out the Isaac Sim visualization repo, linked at the top of this file.
+Otherwise, publishing a Marker.Cube_List instead of an array of Marker.Cube objects may improve performance.

 ## Quick Setup
 To roscore, catkin_make, and start the rviz nodes and the server node all in one go, run setup_terminals.bash from the root.
 Then, you just need to supply classes/images, and request a computation.